Frequently Asked Questions

 Most species will just pass through the Bubble Barrier or take a short time before they pass it.
-We nevertheless implement a fish passage in each design, either under the catchment system or under the bubble tube itself.
+We nevertheless implement a fish passage in each design, for example under the catchment system.
 We will always carefully consider the ecological impact of each Bubble Barrier.

 Whales use bubbles to hunt fish.
-Why does the Bubble Barrier not affect fish then?
+Does the Bubble Barrier have the same effect on fish?

 Humpback whales use the so called “bubble-net feeding” method to concentrate herring near the water surface.
 The whales use air bubbles to blow a ring around the school of fish before they jointly breach the surface and feed on the fish.
 Research suggests that the main driver behind the concentration of the fish is the sound which the whales make when they blow the bubble ring.
 The bubbles will create a “wall of sound” which scares the fish away from it rather than being afraid of the bubbles themselves.
 Our Bubble Barrier is silent, thin and doesn’t come as a surprise.